 As described below, section 207 provides for two methods by which the restrictions of section 207(c) can be narrowed or eliminated.
 The first is through the designation of separate departmental or agency components and the second is through the exemption of a position or category of positions from coverage.
 Not all senior employees are eligible to benefit from either or both of these procedures.
-A former senior employee is ineligible to benefit from these procedures if he is subject to section

-207(c) by virtue of having served in a position for which the rate of pay is specified in or fixed according to the Executive Schedule or by virtue of having been appointed by the President to a position under 3 U.S.C.
-105(a)(2)(B) or by the Vice President to a position under 3 U.S.C.
-106(a)(1)(B).
+A former senior employee is ineligible to benefit from these procedures if he is subject to section 207(c) by virtue of having served in a position for which the rate of pay is specified in or fixed according to the Executive Schedule or by virtue of having been appointed by the President to a position under 3 U.S.C. § 105(a)(2)(B) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(B).

 As has been noted, the representational bar usually extends to any department or agency in which the former senior employee served in any capacity during the year prior to his termination from senior service.
 However, certain senior employees may be permitted to communicate to or appear before components of their former department or agency if those components have been designated as separate agencies or bureaus by OGE.
-For example, although it may not by statute be a separate component, OGE could designate the Defense Logistics Agency as an agency that exercises functions which are separate and distinct from its "parent" department, the Department of Defense.
+For example, although it may not by statute be a separate component, OGE has designated the Defense Logistics Agency as an agency that exercises functions which are separate and distinct from its "parent" department, the Department of Defense.
+For a list of other designations of separate agencies, see appendix B to 5 C.F.R. part 2641.
 An individual formerly serving in a parent department or agency would be barred by section 207(c) from making communications to or appearances before any employee of that parent, but would not be barred as to employees of any designated component of that parent.
-An individual formerly serving in a designated component of a parent department or agency would be barred from communicating to or making an appearance before any employee of that component, but would not be barred as to any employee of the parent or of any other designated component.
-The statute now provides that no agency within the Executive Office of the President may be designated as a separate component.
+An individual formerly serving in a designated component of a parent department or agency would be barred from communicating to or appearing before any employee of that component, but would not be barred as to any employee of the parent or of any other The statute now provides that no agency within the component.
+Executive Office of the President may be designated as a separate component.